msveshnikov/style-scanner/server/imageService.md

 This document provides a comprehensive overview of the functionality implemented in the file `server/imageService.js`.
 This module is responsible for integrating with external APIs (Unsplash, Google Images, and OpenAI) to retrieve and process images based on a textual prompt.
-It also provides a utility to translate text when needed and to replace placeholder graphics in a presentation with actual image URLs.
+It also provides a utility to translate text when needed and to replace placeholder graphics in a insight with actual image URLs.

 ---